 “To be seventy years young is sometimes far more cheerful and hopeful than to be forty years old.

 Buzz Aldrin, one of the Apollo 11 astronauts and second human to step on the moon’s surface , trekked to the South Pole-at 86 years old.

 A woman celebrating her 103rd birthday made the news.
 As always, she spent the day at a senior citizen center- as a volunteer!

-In January, our country observes the birthday of Dr. Martin Luther King, Jr. I doubt my birthday will ever be named a holiday, but I hope something I do in life will leave this world a little better.
+In January, our country observes the birthday of Dr. Martin Luther King, Jr. I doubt my birthday will ever be deemed a federal holiday, but I hope something I do in life will leave this world a little better.

 A birthday creates a new beginning and so does a new year.
 Perhaps we can all use the New Year’s Day holiday to remember, reflect, renew and recharge our hearts and minds for another season of life.